centreon/centreon-documentation/versioned_docs/version-23.10/installation/offline.md

 title: Offline installation
 ---

-To be able to install Centreon on servers with no internet access, create a local copy of the Centreon repository on a server that has an internet access, then make your offline Centreon servers point to it.
+To be able to install Centreon on servers with no internet access, create a local copy of the Centreon repository on a server that has an internet access, and then make your offline Centreon servers point to it.

 ## Creating a local copy of the Centreon repository